Flutterando/modular/README.md

       floatingActionButton: FloatingActionButton(
         child: Icon(Icons.add),
         onPressed: () {
-          // retrieving the class directly and executing the increment method get<Counter>().increment();
+          // You can retrive the class directly with `get` and execute the increment method get<Counter>().increment();
         },
       ),